oatlog/oatlog/doc/extended_abstract/main.typ

   (rule ((= c1 (Add a b)) (= c2 (Add a b)))
       ((union c1 c2)))
   ```,
-  caption: [Implicit functionality as an explicit rule.],
+  caption: [Functional dependency as an explicit rule.],
 ) <functionality-as-rule>

-For the relations Add and Sub we have $"Add"(a,b,c) <==> "Sub"(c,b,a)$ (due to $a + b = c <==> c - a = b$), meaning that Add and Sub are really just the same relation but with permuted columns.
-Additionally we might have rules on commutativity, $"Add"(a,b,c) <==> "Add"(b,a,c)$.
+For the relations Add and Sub we have $"Add"(a,b,c) <==> "Sub"(c,b,a)$ (due to $a + b = c <==> c

-This motivates merging relations along with a permutation group#footnote[Similar to what is done with Slotted E-graphs @slotted_egraph which additionally avoids storing the same permuted e-node multiple times.] and preprocessing all rules such that when inserting a row, all permutations of that row are also inserted.
-This results in less work during canonicalization due to having fewer indexes.
-For example with the relation $"Add"(a, b, c)$, having both the indexes $a, b -> c$ and $b, a -> c$ is unnecessary since they will be identical.
-This motivates allowing multiple implicit functionality rules which oatlog supports by implementing each rule as a functional dependence on one of the indexes.

-More interesting transformations include turning rules into implicit functionality or deducing that relations are equivalent.
+- a = b$), meaning that Add and Sub are really just the same relation but with permuted columns.
+  This motivates merging relations, which in this case involves modifying all rules mentioning Sub
+  to instead use Add or vice versa.
+The rules that must be modified include the functional
+  dependency on Sub, which is added as a secondary functional dependency on Add.
+Hence in order to
+  merge relations like this, we really want the e-graph engine to support multiple functional
+  dependencies on a relation.
+Merging relations does not only save memory but also improves
+  performance by causing unifications to happen earlier.

+Additionally, we might have rules providing commutativity, $"Add"(a,b,c) <==> "Add"(b,a,c)$, or
+otherwise permuting the columns of a relation.
+These can be seen as motivating merging relations
+with a permutation of themselves.
+Doing this involves noting that some column subsets are equal to
+each other, like ${a,c}$ and ${b,c}$ in the previous example, so indexes $a,c -> b$ and $b,c -> a$
+are identical and only one must be stored.
+Also, any insertion to the relation must be extended to
+add all equivalent permutations of itself #footnote[Merging relations like this is similar to
+slotted e-graphs @slotted_egraph, which are even more efficient since they also avoid duplicating
+insertions and e-node storage.].

 == Rule simplification <rule-simplify>